TaiseiIto/HelloAWS/README.md

 #### Install packages on the EC2

 I listed necessary packages and made an automatic installation script `~/HelloAWS/ec2/install_packages.sh`.
-Then I executed the script to install docker and so on.
+Then I executed the script to install docker, httpd and so on.

 #### Start docker